phoitack/Springboard_MEC_3.5.2_Capstone_submission/README.md

 # Springboard MEC 3.5.2 Capstone_Submission

+Date: July 9th, 2020

+Fixed a bug in the jupyter notebook `3.5.2_IMDB_webscrapper_sequels_franchise_part_02.ipynb`.
+It was copying the same urls for all.

 Date: June 24th, 2020

 I will update the README as changes are made to this repository.
 The purpose of this submission is to provide three possible data sources for Springboard's Capstone projects. **Please look at the date stamp above to make sure it is the latest**.